 Stock: £5,500

-Fixtures and Fittings: £30,000 with an initial upfront payment of £10,000 – funding options may be available for the right licensee.
+Fixtures and Fittings: To be confirmed upon valuation – funding options may be available for the right licensee.

 Tie: All drinks categories are tied.
 For fully funded licensees on long term agreements, we offer free-of-tie options for certain drinks categories in exchange for an annual fee.